Idaho Juvenile Rule 40. Notice of Further Proceedings Including Parents, Foster Parents and Others (C.P.A.)

 (a) After the adjudicatory hearing, any person who is designated by the Department of Health and Welfare as the foster parent, as a preadoptive parent, or as a relative providing care for a child who is in the custody of the department, shall be provided with notice of, and have a right to be heard in, any further hearings to be held with respect to the child.
 This provision shall not be construed to require that any foster parent, preadoptive parent, or relative providing care for the child be made a party to the proceeding solely on the basis of such notice and right to be heard.
 The Department of Health and Welfare shall provide this notice and shall confirm to the court that the notice was given.

-(b) After the adjudicatory hearing, a child eight (8) year of age or older, shall be provided with notice of, and have a right to be heard, either in person or in writing, in any further hearings to be held with respect to the child.
+(b) After the adjudicatory hearing, a child age eight (8) or older, shall be provided with notice of, and have a right to be heard, either in person or in writing, in any further hearings to be held with respect to the child.
 The Department of Health and Welfare shall provide this notice and shall confirm to the court that the notice was given.
 If the child chooses to be heard in writing, the writing shall be filed, copies provided to all parties and to the Department of Health and Welfare, whether or not a party, and considered by the court.
+The court is not required to continue a hearing where notice is not given or where the child does not appear, but the court may continue the hearing at its discretion.
+This provision does not supersede the Idaho Rules of Evidence in any proceeding to which the Idaho Rules of Evidence apply.

 Click here for form.